 For years, companies have been able to find success by creating amazing products and building lovable brands.
 But in a world of infinite supply, an amazing product and loveable brand are no longer enough.
 To gain an advantage over the competition, you also need to provide incredible service.

-Customers care not only about what they’re buying and who they’re buying it from, but also how they’re able to buy it.
+Customers care not only about what they’re buying and who they’re buying it from but also how they’re able to buy it.
 They care about the buying process itself.
-And if that process takes too long, or feels too complicated, or doesn’t meet their expectations, those potential customers will likely go spend their money with a competitor.
+And if that process takes too long, or feels too complicated, or doesn’t meet their expectations, those potential customers will likely spend their money with a competitor.

 The Way Marketing & Sales Operated in the Past.
 That World No Longer Exists.

 A visit to just about any business-to-business (B2B) or software as a service website will reveal the truth: companies the world over are blatantly ignoring their potential customers.
-Instead of providing a real-time, on-demand buying experience for people who come to our websites and show interest in your product and services, this shift has been forcing people to fill out and lead capture forms and wait for follow-up emails or phone calls.
+Instead of providing a real-time, on-demand buying experience for people who come to our websites and show interest in your product and services, this shift has forced people to fill out and lead capture forms and wait for follow-up emails or phone calls.

-Instead of letting our customers buy when it is convenient for them, we as in the companies have made it all about us.
+Instead of letting our customers buy when it is convenient for them, we, as in the companies, have made it all about us.
 And we have become so obsessed with data and analytics and filling out spreadsheets and tracking every little detail that we have forgotten about the people we are serving.